beccapearce/CV/README.md

 - Linguistics, BA Hons 2:1

-Linguistics is the study of language, its processing in the brain, the sounds that form it, how it's put together and how meaning is conveyed.
+Linguistics is the study of language, its processing in the brain, the sounds that form it and how it's put together.
 I did this course with an international year spent at Ca Foscari, University of Venice.

 ## <a name="experience">Previous Work Experience</a>

 - **Teacher at The Latin Programme** Nov 2014 - July 2016
+- **Assistant at UCL Pre-sessional courses** July 2015 - September 2015
+- **TEFL Teacher at EF** May 2015 - July 2015
-- **Mentor at UCL** Sep 2012 - Sep 2013
+- **Mentor at UCL** November 2012 - Sep 2013
+- **Tutor at Explore Learning** Sep 2012 - Sep 2013

 ## <a name="interests">Interests</a>
+- Volunteering (I am part of an organisation that works with young people with disabilities)
 - Yoga
-- Volunteering (I am part of an organisation that works with young people with disabilities)
 - Baking
 - Languages (Latin and Italian)